 In this same vein (pardon the pun), industrial facilities including their process, mechanical and electrical equipment and systems, buildings and structures all need physicals or Condition Assessments for the same purposes of learning: about their general condition; what the critical indicators are telling us; and what we need to watch for and improve upon.
 And like our personal health: without prescriptive physicals or Condition Assessments, industrial facilities can face the same results of: painful outcomes; extensive and expensive repairs or replacements; and the loss of productivity or income.

 In our twenty years in business, Pearl Engineering has been called in to provide urgent engineering solutions for numerous emergency conditions in industrial facilities.
 And the majority of them could have been avoided if prescriptive Condition Assessments and Repairs had been done.
 These have ranged from underground pipelines failing to 300’ tall stacks that were near collapse.
 And these emergencies have all resulted in painful outcomes; extensive and expensive repairs or replacements; and loss of productivity or income.
-Further, they can also lead to being potentially fatal with the possible closure of a facility by the owners or investors
+Further, they can also lead to being potentially fatal with the possible closure of a facility by the owners or investors.

 Like a health physical, the Condition Assessment of components of an Industrial Facility may also include testing and analysis, physical examination and consultation.

-One example of Condition Assessment may be of a Concrete Floor Structure in an aging operating industrial facility.
+One example of a Condition Assessment may be of a Concrete Floor Structure in an aging operating industrial facility.
 For this example:

-• It is about 70 years old and probably wasn’t designed originally the current loads;
+- It is about 70 years old and probably wasn’t designed originally the current loads;

-• It has constant tow motor traffic on it carrying large paper rolls across it;
+- It has constant tow motor traffic on it carrying large paper rolls across it;

-• It has significant deflection when the tow motors race across it at high speeds;
+- It has significant deflection when the tow motors race across it at high speeds;

-• It has experienced extensive wear including:
+- It has experienced extensive wear including:

-• Cracking on the top surface;
+- Cracking on the top surface;

-• Spalling (or flaking off) of the bottom surface resulting in exposed rebar.
+- Spalling (or flaking off) of the bottom surface resulting in exposed rebar.

 (Note: we have seen actual examples like this that the client hung sheet metal to the underside of it to collect the concrete surface pieces falling off to prevent them from hitting people in the basement below!)